Managing Director & Partner

 Introduce a low-carbon governance to align internal incentives and empower your organization.
 Finally, companies looking to decarbonize their supply chains need to change the way they operate internally.
 Procurement functions will have to adjust, as will product development, finance, strategy, and sustainability.
 Supply chain changes will be successful only to the extent that they are supported by clear targets, dedicated funding, and management incentives.
 At the same time, the number of interfaces between functions involved in climate-related topics needs to be reduced.
 All of this requires better governance.

-Supply chain decarbonization presents a giant untapped opportunity for international climate action.
+Supply chain decarbonization—and, more broadly, analyzing the relationship between the supply chain and climate change—presents a giant untapped opportunity for international action.
 It can enable companies with relatively small direct-emissions footprints to have impact on a global scale.
 And it does so with a very limited impact on final product prices.
 In most industries, economics are not a meaningful barrier to achieving net-zero supply chain emissions.

 Upstream decarbonization, however, is hard—and it takes time.
 It requires companies to change the way they design products, choose and engage with suppliers, and govern their own organizations.
-Leading companies are already addressing these challenges.
+Leading companies are already addressing these challenges, making headway in the effort to reduce their supply chain carbon footprint.
 Others should start doing so, too.

 This article is a summary of a longer report published by the World Economic Forum in collaboration with Boston Consulting Group.
 The full report can be downloaded here.